d13r/laravel-breadcrumbs/docs/contributing.rst

  Contributing
 ################################################################################

 ..
-This text is also in ../CONTRIBUTING.rst
+NOTE: This text is also in ../README.rst

-If you want to submit a **bug fix**, make your changes in a new branch, based on the ``develop`` branch, then simply open a `pull request <https://github.com/davejamesmiller/laravel-breadcrumbs/pulls>`_ on GitHub.
-(The information below may help you to get started if you've not done this before.)
+If you want to submit a **bug fix**, please make your changes in a new branch, then open a `pull request <https://github.com/davejamesmiller/laravel-breadcrumbs/pulls>`_.
+(The `Contributing page of the docs <http://laravel-breadcrumbs.davejamesmiller.com/en/latest/contributing.html>`_ may help you to get started if you've not done this before.)

 If you want to submit a **new feature**, it's usually best to open an `issue <https://github.com/davejamesmiller/laravel-breadcrumbs/issues>`_ to discuss the idea first -- to make sure it will be accepted before spending too much time on it.
 (Of course you can go ahead and develop it first if you prefer!)
-Please be sure to update the documentation as well.
+Please be sure to include unit tests and update the documentation as well.

+If you have any suggestions for improving the **documentation** -- especially if anything is unclear to you and could be explained better -- please let me know.
+(Or just edit it yourself and make a pull request.)

 .. only:: html